YouTube is key to music promotion so engage your fanbase with lyric videos, music videos and live videos.

 Interact with fans, comment, share, and make use of the YouTube chat messenger.
 YouTube now enables you to send invitation links to your fans or people your connected to, allowing them to chat with you on YouTube, comment and share videos.
 You can add participants to a chat and make it a group thing.
 Check out the messenger symbol in the top navigation bar when you’re logged into YouTube.
 This is a great tool for engagement.

 Always share your tracks from a playlist.
 This is a simple tactic.
 If you share YouTube videos individually, then YouTube will decide what videos your audience will automatically see next.
 Sharing a playlist makes sure they will have the opportunity to hear more of YOUR music!

 That’s it.
-All you need to do now is get making music, get making videos and get yourself a YouTube channel if you haven’t already.
+All you need to do now is get making music, get making music videos and lyric videos and get yourself a YouTube channel if you haven’t already.